 If they were based in SFBA, they would be on our Recommended list.
 As it is, we recommend you visit them in NOLA or on their website.

 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: May 5, 2011.
-This entry was posted in American chocolate, Outside the Bay Area, Review and tagged absinthe, almond, artisan, Blue Frog Chocolates, bonbon, browned butter, cacao nibs, Café du Mond, caramel, cashew, champagne, cherry, chicory, chocolate bars, chocolate holiday, chocolate malt, chocolate sauce, cinnamon, coconut, coffee, cranberry, Creole Creamery, dried fruit, fleur de lis, gelato, gianduja, hand-dipped, handmade, hazelnut, hot chocolate, ice cream, Indian Parade, jasmine, lemon, lime, Louisiana, macadamia nuts, Madagascar, mango, Mardi Gras, Mexican hot chocolate, mint, molded chocolate, New Orleans, orange, pastry, PB&J, peanut butter, pecan, pistachio, port, potato chips, praline, rose, rum raisin, sea salt, souvenir, St. Joseph's Day, St. Patrick's Day, Sucré, sugar-free, sunflower seed, truffles, vanilla, Venezuela, Zapp's.
+This entry was posted in American chocolate, Outside the Bay Area, Review, Update and tagged absinthe, almond, artisan, Blue Frog Chocolates, bonbon, browned butter, cacao nibs, Café du Mond, caramel, cashew, champagne, cherry, chicory, chocolate bars, chocolate holiday, chocolate malt, chocolate sauce, cinnamon, coconut, coffee, cranberry, Creole Creamery, dried fruit, fleur de lis, gelato, gianduja, hand-dipped, handmade, hazelnut, hot chocolate, ice cream, Indian Parade, jasmine, lemon, lime, Louisiana, macadamia nuts, Madagascar, mango, Mardi Gras, Mexican hot chocolate, mint, molded chocolate, New Orleans, orange, pastry, PB&J, peanut butter, pecan, pistachio, port, potato chips, praline, rose, rum raisin, sea salt, souvenir, St. Joseph's Day, St. Patrick's Day, Sucré, sugar-free, sunflower seed, truffles, vanilla, Venezuela, Zapp's.
 Bookmark the permalink.